sthalles/sthalles.github.io/_posts/2020-02-23-simple-self-supervised-learning.markdown

 {% gist b45564e4d1ae7166a66a208ed302de5a %}

-The order of the operations is kept fixed, but since each operation has its own uncertainty, it makes the resulting views visually different. ***Note that since we apply 2 distinct augmentation functions on the same image, if we sample 5 images, we endup with $2 \times 5 = 10$ augmented observations in the batch***.
+The order of the operations is kept fixed, but since each operation has its own uncertainty, it makes the resulting views visually different. ***Note that since we apply 2 distinct augmentation functions on the same image, if we sample 5 images, we end up with $2 \times 5 = 10$ augmented observations in the batch***.
 See the visual concept below.

 <figure>
   <img class="img-responsive center-block" src="{{ site.url }}/assets/contrastive-self-supervised/positives-pairs.png" alt="Positive pairs">